tomkob9999/dnf_test_creator/README.md

 except for very unlikely patterns like this one, but it is negligiable because chance of such occurence seems to be much lower than defects that cannot be detected by Cartesian product test cases, like use of some variables that should not be used in the condition.
   - additional clause connected by OR that contains multiple negations, like a & b & c, actually -> a & b & b | a & !b & !c, by mistake

-The high level algorithm follows overall as follows.
+The high level algorithm follows as follows.

 1. Convert the input to Simplified DNF form. (such as "(a & b) | (c & d)".
 Expressions like "(a or (a and b)) is simplified to "a")

-{Input Expression} -> DNF_Format(Input Expression)
+- {Input Expression} -> DNF_Format(Input Expression)

-3. Generates the True cases from DNF_Format(Input Expression (each of conditions connected by OR).
+2. Generates the True cases from DNF_Format(Input Expression (each of conditions connected by OR).

-DNF_Format(Input Expression) -> True cases
+- DNF_Format(Input Expression) -> True cases

-4. Create False cases by extracting each of selement from each condition connected by OR)
+3. Create False cases by extracting each of selement from each condition connected by OR)

-True cases -> One_Variable_Dropped(True cases) = False Cases
+- True cases -> One_Variable_Dropped(True cases) = False Cases